XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/types/payment.md

 When you send a payment using MPTs, the _Amount_ field requires only the `mpt_issuance_id` and the `value`.
 The `MPTokenIssuanceID` is used to uniquely identify the MPT for the transaction.

+Version 1 MPTokens only support direct MPT payment between accounts.
+They cannot be traded in the decentralized exchange.

 ### Sample MPT Payment transaction

 ```json